cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-compliance.md

 ## Special Notes

 - **Do not create this issue until the System Owner has formally authorized and requested it.**.
 You can get that OK by one of two ways:
-  A:
+  - A:
     - [ ] A: System Owner creates this issue

-  B:
+  - B:
     - [ ] B.1: System owner emails cloud-gov-compliance@gsa.gov and cloud-gov-operations@gsa.gov with their authorization
-  - [ ] B.2: An operator adds links to the email archive of the authorizing email.
+    - [ ] B.2: An operator downloads a copy of the authorizing email (Open email > Three dots icon > Download) and uploads it to [Google Drive](https://drive.google.com/drive/folders/1OaVhWNp1rTvUrI4-13liz5JCAT4bx869)
 - **Please only use first names.**

 ---